Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/transform/control/precision/introduction.rst

 Holding :kbd:`Shift` during a transform operation will transform the object at 1/10th the speed, allowing much finer control.

-The magnitude of the transformation can be viewed in the 3D View footer.
+The magnitude of the transformation can be viewed in the 3D View header.
 Releasing :kbd:`Ctrl` or :kbd:`Shift` during the transformation will cause the movement to revert back to its normal mode of operation.